coworkbuffalo/coworkbuffalo.github.com/index.markdown

 We briefly discussed selling CoworkBuffalo with a few interested parties.
 Ultimately, though, this was a business that was run by a group of people, those people no longer can run that business the right way, and we don't want to sell the name, find another home, or run a diminished version of our business under the same or different name.

 * ### Are you selling any of the furniture, electronics, or other items from Cowork?
 We plan to sell as much of our stuff as possible to a few businesses, or ideally a coworking-style space.
-We may post individual items for sale soon; we will follow up if so.
-You can [email us](mailto:work@coworkbuffalo.com) if you have a particular item in mind.
+We may post individual items for sale soon; we will follow up if so. **Sorry, we can't sell the standing desks.** You can [email us](mailto:work@coworkbuffalo.com) if you have a particular item in mind.

 * ### Will there be a gathering of some kind to properly say goodbye to this long, strange trip?
 We think so, yes.
 Stay tuned.